elgarcito/hardwarestore1/README.md

 Run mvn for different phases from the Maven lifecycle.
 Check the result.

-* The file Lyfecycles stages.txt was added to the repository and has the result off all the terminal output in each phase.
+* The file Lyfecycles stages.txt has the result of all the terminal output in each phase you can see it in https://drive.google.com/file/d/1wkyth1_KI37YRo-hycVTS-9rJ3lY2mLr/view?usp=sharing.